Revolution and the New Country: American History, 1755-1790

 England also felt that Americans benefited from the war and should help pay for it.
 So the English government passed a series of laws imposing new taxes on their American colonies.
 Americans were not accustomed to paying taxes, except for local taxes they voted on themselves.
 Every time England imposed a new tax, howls of protest went up in America.
 Then Parliament would repeal (cancel) the tax and try a different one.
 That just made the Americans angrier.
 Protests became larger and better organized.
 Americans from the different colonies set up a correspondence network to share information and coordinate strategies.
 Local opposition groups called “Sons of Liberty” were formed.
 Some Americans began talking about their rights as Englishmen, shifting the opposition from new taxes to abstract rights.
 This is always dangerous.
 Shouts of “no taxation” became “no taxation without representation,” meaning Americans shouldn’t pay taxes unless they voted for the taxes themselves or were represented in Parliament.
 This was not going to happen since most Englishmen were not represented in Parliament.

 And then came tea.
 Americans imported tea from the English East India Company, which had a monopoly to buy and distribute Chinese tea throughout the British Empire.
-The East India Company sold tea to American merchants.
+The East India Company sold tea to English and American distributors and exporters in England.
 But in the early 1770s, the company had warehouses full of tea in England they couldn’t sell.
-They decided to sell the tea in the American colonies.
-Rather than negotiate prices with individual merchants, they were going to auction off the tea rather than negotiate prices with importers, thus cutting out the middle-men.
-They believed that, even with a tariff on tea, this would reduce the price of tea to American consumers and American tea drinkers would buy more.
-American merchants were very angry since some of them would be cut out of the trade.
+They couldn’t sell the tea in England because there was a very high tariff (tax) on imported tea and other people smuggled in tea without paying the tariff.
+So their tea was cheaper.

 Everyone focused on the tariff, not the lower price.
 Another colony-wide boycott was begun.
 As East India ships arrived at American ports, local mobs (or protest groups) blocked the unloading of the tea.
 In Boston, a mob boarded a ship and dumped the tea into the harbor.
 This was the final straw for the frustrated English.
 The damned colonists were destroying English private property!